 Billboards have a similar effect.
 A driver may take his or her eyes off the road to read an interesting billboard nearby.
 If another car happens to change lanes in front of the distracted driver, a serious accident could occur because the driver reading the billboard may not be able to slow down or adjust in time.
 It is important to either not look at the billboards or to only briefly glance at them before bringing your eyes back to the road.

 The other most common distractions for drivers occur inside the car.
 One of the distractions inside the car can be drinking or eating.
 Most drivers do not realize how dangerous it is to try and focus on eating food while simultaneously safely navigating the road.
 Though there is no specific law in Arizona about eating and driving, it can cause serious accidents.
 Speak with a Peoria car accident attorney if you believe a driver who was eating or distracted was the cause of your accident.

 Some of the other distractions that frequently affect drivers include:

 - Visiting with passengers

-Taking your eyes off the road for even a second can lead to a severe, possibly fatal crash.
+Taking your eyes off the road for even a second can lead to a severe crash with serious or even fatal personal injuries.
 Even if you think you can effectively multi-task, you cannot.
 It will impact your focus and reaction time, which is extremely dangerous while operating a vehicle.

 Current Efforts to Regulate Distracted Driving in Arizona